 Mr. Khilnani was appointed our Non-Executive Chairman of the Board in January 2018.
 Now retired, Mr. Khilnani was the Executive Chairman of CTS Corporation (electronic components and accessories).
 Mr. Khilnani became Executive Chairman of CTS Corporation in January 2013 and served in that capacity until May 2013.
 He had served as Chairman, President and Chief Executive Officer of CTS from 2007 until 2013.
 Prior to that time, he served as Senior Vice President and Chief Financial Officer of CTS since 2001.
-Mr. Khilnani was appointed to the Board of Gibraltar Industries in October 2014 and to the Board of ESCO Technologies Inc. in August 2014 and has served on the Board of Directors of 1st Source Corporation since 2013.
+Mr. Khilnani was appointed to the Board of Gibraltar Industries in October 2014 and to the Board of ESCO Technologies Inc. in August 2014.
+Mr. Khilnani also served on the Board of Directors of 1st Source Corporation since 2013 until his retirement from that Board in 2023.
 As the former Executive Chairman and Chief Executive Officer and President of CTS (and its former Chief Financial Officer), Mr. Khilnani offers a wealth of management experience and business knowledge regarding operational, financial and corporate governance issues, as well as extensive international experience with global operations.